Dengue Fever Quiz

 Do you have a fever?

-There is no cure and treatment is mainly supportive with fluids and pain killers.
-Severe cases require hospitalization for emergency treatment.
-This may include blood transfusions, close monitoring, and fluid replacement.
+There is no cure, and treatment is primarily supportive with fluids and painkillers.
+Severe cases require hospitalization for emergency treatment, which may include blood transfusions, close monitoring, and fluid replacement.

 References